keepthrifty/keepthrifty.github.io/about.md

 As a single-income family of five, this isn't always easy, but we are blessed to be free of student loans, [auto loans]({% post_url 2016-05-08-how-much-car-can-you-afford %}), and any consumer debt.

 All that's left is our mortgage and [we're paying it down as fast as we can]({% post_url 2016-04-10-how-we-saved-on-our-mortgage %}).

+In addition, we're trying to find other motivating milestones to shoot for including a fun one I came up with called [Retirement Freedom]({% post_url 2017-01-30-introducing-retirement-freedom %})

 ## Traveling to all 50 states in the United States with our kids before they turn 18